Polyphony is a treasure. - Albuquerque Journal

 …one can easily become mesmerized in the opulent sonorities. - Albuquerque Journal

 Through performing, recording, and outreach to young musicians and amateur community singers, Polyphony seeks to inspire a new generation and foster a high-level of artistry within our community.

 PVNM performs both unaccompanied repertoire and larger-scale choral works, the latter in collaboration with New Mexico’s finest orchestras, including the New Mexico Philharmonic, Performance Santa Fe (formerly Santa Fe Concert Association), Santa Fe Pro Musica, and the PVNM orchestra.

-PVNM also collaborates with New Mexico’s most prestigious venues and presenters, such as Las Placitas Artist Series; Music in Corrales; The Episcopal Cathedral of St. John; Loretto Chapel, San Miguel Mission, The Lensic Theatre, and St. Francis Auditorium, Santa Fe.
+PVNM also collaborates with New Mexico’s most prestigious venues and presenters, such as Las Placitas Artist Series; Music in Corrales; The Episcopal Cathedral of St. John; Loretto Chapel, San Miguel Mission, The Lensic Theatre and St. Francis Auditorium inside the New Mexico Museum of Art, Santa Fe.

-In 2021 they will give the world premiere performance of a commissioned work by American composer, Jenny Olivia Johnson.
+In 2022 PVNM gave the world premiere performance of a newly commissioned work by American composer, Jenny Olivia Johnson.
 New Mexican premieres of large-scale choral works include the first performance in Spanish of Enrique Granados' Canto de las Estrellas with pianist and Granados scholar Douglas Riva; Donald McCullough’s Holocaust Cantata: Songs from the Camps; the first complete performance of Bach's St. John Passion in German with the New Mexico Philharmonic; James MacMillan's Miserere and his Seven Last Words from the Cross; and Henry Mollicone's Beatitude Mass: Mass for the Homeless.